FreeRTOS/FreeRTOS-SESIP/docs/README.md

 ### Step 3 Provision

-Go to the [tools](https://github.com/FreeRTOS/Lab-Project-FreeRTOS-SESIP/tree/main/tools) folder and execute the provisioning script to prepare your hardware for AWS connectivity.
+In order to connect to AWS IoT Core, devices must be provisioned with a certificate and private key that authenticates it to IoT Core.

+For a guide and script to provision your device, please read the [README](tools/README.md) in the tools directory.

 ### Getting help